Health and Safety Plan

 Strategy on how the institution will coordinate with local public health officials, or the equivalent of

-- The Coordinator will manage each case and be the point of contact between the University and the Department of Health.
+- The COUGARCARE team will manage each case and be the point of contact between the University and the Department of Health.

 - In the event that a member of the Misericordia University community has been exposed, has identified symptoms, and/or has been confirmed positive, communication flow charts have been created to guide individuals on reporting.
 Each chart identifies the context in which we need to reach out to local public health officials.

-- Employees will be trained and certified in contact tracing.
+- Employees have been trained and certified in contact tracing.
 Contact tracing will occur following identified cases and will involve the awareness of and support from local public health officials.

 - Students, faculty, and staff who have tested positive for COVID-19 must comply with requests for information related to the contact tracing process.